kyoya-de/oTranCe/vagrant/puppet/modules/apache/README.md

 ######`rewrites`

 Creates URL [`rewrites`](#rewrites) rules in vhost directories.
-Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', or 'rewrite_rule'.
+Expects an array of hashes, and the hash languageKeys can be any of 'comment', 'rewrite_base', 'rewrite_cond', or 'rewrite_rule'.

 ```puppet
     apache::vhost { 'secure.example.net':